Greenwashing: How to avoid it for sustainable brands

 Now you’ve pinned down your concept, you need to find a way to communicate it clearly and convincingly to consumers.

-It comes as no surprise that H&M’s Conscious Collection, one of the most frustratingly vague fashion collections, was found to contain a higher proportion of synthetic fibres than its fast-fashion line by the Changing Markets Foundation.
+One of the most notorious examples of greenwashing was H&M’s Conscious Collection, which was found to contain a higher proportion of synthetic fibres than its fast-fashion line by the Changing Markets Foundation.
 The product descriptions on the website lacked detailed information about the production processes and materials used, which ultimately undermined the collection’s claim.

 H&M has since cleaned up its act with a dedicated page on the retailer’s sustainability efforts.
 The new content is clear and engaging, even if the focus is on inspiring shoppers to consume their products more sustainably rather than transforming the industry itself.

-Transparency is key.
+Transparency is key when its comes to avoiding greenwashing.
 Be honest about what makes your product more sustainable in all your communications.
 Nudie Jeans includes details of its suppliers and every stage of its manufacturing process on a separate tab for each product on its website.
 It’s a much less accessible brand than H&M (and can afford to produce its clothing more sustainably), but this is a great way of organising the site’s content to ensure maximum readability and transparency for customers.

 You can also be open about areas where your brand can’t be more environmentally friendly.
 British natural beauty brand Faith in Nature is clear about when it uses organic ingredients and when it doesn’t (and why), reinforcing its position as a transparent sustainable brand consumers can trust.